thomasloupe/Slackord1/README.md

 Generate a secret token for the bot.
 Copy it to clipboard.

 # Step 6:
-Insert the token into the field where " token='faketokenhere' " is in the single quote area of bot.py file.
+Insert the token into the field where " token='' " is in the single quote area of bot.py file.

 # Step 7:
 Change the location/name of the json file where "test.json" is on the line with "with open('test.json') as json_file:"